 Continue reading to learn all you need to know to buy airline tickets on a budget:

 Flying within the country?
 That’s good news in terms of how much lead time you’ll need to buy tickets.
 When you’re booking a domestic flight, book your tickets between one and three months prior to your trip.
+There is always a risk of cancelled flights, but if the airline notifies you later than 14 days before departure, you have rights to claim compensation.
+If you think your flight is eligible for compensation, you can use our flight delay compensation calculator.

 If you are traveling within your country, Rick Seaney, CEO and cofounder of online research FareCompare, believes that the cheapest day to book flights is from about three months to three or four weeks before departure.